 The Corporation applies an Equivalent Tenement (EQT) basis for determining the customer service price for wastewater.
+(EQT is applied to all wastewater districts except for Dinner Plain where charges are determined by assessment and water volume usage).
 The EQT is a unit of measure that assumes a standard unit charge based on normal household use.
 EGW has based the allocation of EQTs on the Water Authorities Reference Manual (WARM) 1987, where households, motels, caravan parks are assigned EQTs using customer data on numbers of cisterns and fixtures, sites, and metered water usage.
 The EQT methodology has been continually updated and currently a review of EQTs applied to caravan parks is underway to ensure that the correct EQT is charged to this group of customers.